suzie254/Password-Locker/README.md

 ### Project Description

-Password Locker-Is a software application or a hardware device used to store and manage a person's passwords and strong passwords.A user can use the application to log into apps like Facebook,Twitter,Whatsapp and etc.c
+Password Locker-Is a software application or a hardware device used to store and manage a person's passwords and strong passwords.A user can use the application to log into apps like Facebook,Twitter,Whatsapp,Tiktok etc.

 #### Project-Setup Instructions

 1.Open your github account and search for github username: **suzie254**

-2.In suzie254's repositories; git clonethe Password_Locker repository into your local repository using the following link: <https://github.com/suzie254/Password-Locker.git>
+2.In suzie254's repositories; git clonethe Password_Locker repository into your local repository using the following link: **<https://github.com/suzie254/Password-Locker.git>**

 3.Open your terminal and run the command ./run.py and use the short codes illustrated to operate....